Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Method

 \subsection{Application: Abductive Reasoning}

-Abductive natural language generation ($\alpha$NLG from \citet{Bhagavatula2019AbductiveCR}) is the task of filling in the blank between 2 observations $o1$ and $o2$, with a hypothesis $h$ that abductively explains them.
-Approaching this problem unsupervised is challenging, particularly with unidirectional language models which cannot naturally condition on both sides when generating $h$.
+Abductive natural language generation ($\alpha$NLG from \citealt{Bhagavatula2019AbductiveCR}) is the task of filling in the blank between 2 observations $o1$ and $o2$, with a hypothesis $h$ that abductively explains them.
+The challenge for LM-decoding is making use of context from both sides ($o_1$ on the left and $o_2$ on the right).
+This is particularly challenging for unsupervised decoding methods because unidirectional LMs cannot naturally condition on both sides when generating $h$.

-\method simplifies this problem.
-Using concatenated $o_1 + o_2$ as $s_{src}$ in algorithm \ref{alg}, we learn a \decoder that captures the content of both observations.
-We are interested in sampling in between $o1$ and $o2$, so when sampling hypotheses $h$ from \rlRD we condition on the right-side observation $o_2$ (and vice-versa for \lrRD and $o_1$):
+\method simplifies this problem by capturing information about both $o_1$ and $o_2$ in a single decoding function (\rlRD or \lrRD), then holding $o_1$ and $o_2$ static at generation time (i.e. teacher forcing).
+Concretely, we use concatenated $o_1 + o_2$ as $s_{input}$ in Algorithm~\ref{alg}, and construct sampling functions \lrRD, \rlRD informed by both observations.
+We are interested in sampling in between $o_1$ and $o_2$, so when sampling hypotheses $h$ from \rlRD we condition on the right-side observation $o_2$ (and vice-versa for \lrRD and $o_1$).
+This is equivalent to appending the given observation to sampled contexts:

-\peter{handling Ximing's comment above, but my phrasing is not clear.} Note that both \lrRD and \rlRD each contain information about \textbf{both} $o_1$ and $o_2$.
-Here we have a different goal than the paraphrasing application: we would like to explain the gap between $o_1$ and $o_2$, rather than rephrase $o_1 + o_2$ into a new surface form. \lrRD and \rlRD sample semantically related sentences to the input, and so we simply sample with higher diversity (higher $p$ in Nucleus Sampling) than for paraphrasing, to encourage novel content while still using the information from $o1 + o2$.
+Note that both \lrRD and \rlRD contain information about \textbf{both} $o_1$ and $o_2$, effectively turning a 2-sided contextual constraint into a 1-sided one. \ari{``turning'' here is a bit strange, what if we said something about \textit{encoding} information from $o_1$ and $o_2$ or some such}

-We also use a task-specific scoring function to rank sampled hypotheses.
-We would like a hypothesis that best explains both observations, and so use language models to measure this:
+We also use a task-specific scoring function to rank sampled hypotheses. \ari{the previous sentence sounds weird, I would just mention ranking in the following sentence and delete it} We would like a hypothesis $h$ that best explains both observations, and so use Language Models to measure this:

-Adding $h$ should help explain each observation given the other, meaning $o2$ is follows from $o1 + h$ and $o1$ from $h + o2$.
-To filter hypotheses that only explain one of the two observations, we remove any that make either observation less explained than no hypothesis, imposing:
+Adding $h$ should help to ``explain'' each observation given the other, i.e. that $o_2$ follows from $o_1 + h$ and $o_1$ from $h + o_2$.
+To filter hypotheses that only explain one of the two observations, we remove any that make either observation less probable than the empty hypothesis, imposing: